asddongmen/dbmerge/README.md

 - Configurable page sizes for optimal performance
 - Progress tracking with status updates
 - Automatic handling of clustered and non-clustered indexes

+### 📤 Data Export (`export` command)
+- Exports data from TiDB database using page-based processing
+- Reads page_info for efficient sharding and parallel processing
+- Maintains export status in the sitemerge.export_import_summary table
+- Supports resume capability for interrupted exports
+- Configurable thread count for parallel processing
+- Option to export specific tables or all tables

+### 📥 Data Import (`import` command)
+- Imports data to TiDB database using page-based processing
+- Reads page_info for efficient sharding and parallel processing
+- Maintains import status in the sitemerge.export_import_summary table
+- Supports resume capability for interrupted imports
+- Configurable thread count for parallel processing
+- Option to import specific tables or all tables
+- Connects to both source and destination databases

 ## Installation